 garnish with a small sprig of rosemary.

-hey, bay area people, cocktail lovers and botanigeeks; i’ll be creating & serving a couple of cocktails using garden-sourced ingredients at the San Francisco Botanical Garden on april 18th at 7PM. it should be a gorgeous evening so buy your tickets now as they’re selling a very limited number. hope to see you there.
+hey, bay area people, cocktail lovers and botanigeeks; i’ll be creating & serving a couple of cocktails using garden-sourced ingredients at the San Francisco Botanical Garden on April 18th at 7PM. it should be a nice evening so buy your tickets now as they’re selling a very limited number. hope to see you there.

 last week i had the honor of creating two cocktails for a friend’s wedding. one representing the bride, and one the groom: